pensadotech/ClickyGameNg/README.md

          npm start or ng serve -output

-At this point the game should be runing un der development mode.
-The reader can use teh build command to create the deployment package for a web server.
+At this point the game should be running under development mode.
+The reader can use the build command to create the deployment package for a web server.

 ## Who maintains and contributes to the project

-This is a personal project fro my own learing experience.
+This is a personal project fro my own learning experience.

 ## Where users can get help with the project